zitadel/zitadel/docs/docs/guides/integrations/authenticated-mongodb-charts.md

 ## Embedding your Chart

-Embed a chart into your application now, following the corresponding [MongoDB docs](https://docs.mongodb.com/charts/saas/embed-chart-jwt-auth/).
+Now, embed a chart into your application.
+To do so, follow the corresponding [MongoDB docs](https://docs.mongodb.com/charts/saas/embed-chart-jwt-auth/).

 If you've done the [Angular Quickstart](../../quickstarts/login/angular.md), your code could look something like this: